Kit-Bryan/travel-journal/README.md

 # travel-journal
-A travel journal project that documents travelling experiences through text, photos, and descriptions.
+A travel journal project that documents travelling experiences through text, photos, and other descriptions.

 Link: https://travel-journal-kit-bryan.netlify.app/